-This course focuses on individuals, families, groups and communities within the diverse, global society.
+This course focuses on individuals, families, groups, and communities within the diverse, global society.
 It emphasizes health promotion, illness prevention across the lifespan, psychosocial concepts, and other aspects of care integral to community health.
 4 hours lecture and 12 hours clinical per week.
-(Spring only)
+A writing-intensive course.

-PHILOSOPHY
+PHI - PHILOSOPHY